VGoshev/mailserver-docker/README.md

 # Docker image of mail server (Exim + Dovecot + RSpamd)
 --
-Some day there will be usefull docker image of debian-based mail server with Exim, Dovecot, RSpamd and Procmail
+Some day there will be useful docker image of debian-based mail server with Exim, Dovecot, RSpamd and Procmail